latenitefilms/GyroflowToolbox/README.md

 Gyroflow Toolbox allows you to take the stabilised data from Gyroflow and use it within Final Cut Pro as an effect.

 ## Prerequisites

-You will need to install the latest [Gyroflow](https://gyroflow.xyz/download) application, before using Gyroflow Toolbox.
+To create the Gyroflow Project (that you import into Gyroflow Toolbox), you'll need to install the latest [Gyroflow](https://gyroflow.xyz/download) application.

+You don't necessarily have to install Gyroflow on the same machine as Gyroflow Toolbox - for example, you could run Gyroflow on a fast PC, then copy the exported Gyroflow Project to your Mac to import into Gyroflow Toolbox.

 ## Limitations